saphir-travel/documentation/content/developer/howtos/website_themes.rst

 ==============

 .. image:: website_themes/web-design.png
    :align: center
    :alt: Web design
    :width: 600

-The Odoo Website Builder is an excellent tool for creating a website fully-integrated with the other Odoo apps.
-Playing with the theme's options and building blocks is easy and allows you to personalize your web presence the way you want.
-But what if you want to take things even further?
+The Odoo Website Builder is an excellent tool for creating a website fully integrated with other Odoo apps.
+Using the theme's options and building blocks is easy and allows you to personalize your web presence the way you want.
+However, you can take things even further.

-In this documentation, you will discover every step of Odoo Theming.
-By the time you’re done, you will be able to completely customize your website without touching the Odoo core files, and this way, preserve the editing options of the Website Builder.
+In this documentation, you will learn to completely customize your website without touching Odoo's core files, and this way, preserve the editing options of the Website Builder.

-The information compiled in this documentation are based on our past experiences - both failures and successes.
+The information compiled in this documentation is based on our past experiences - both failures and successes.
 We invite you to use it as a base to build your own website and adapt it to your needs.

 .. note::